 Recruitment and Admission of Medical Physics Residents

-Candidates are required to have excellent communication skills and an advanced degree in physics, biophysics, medical physics, engineering, or a related field.
-A degree in Medical Physics from a CAMPEP-accredited degree program is a plus but not mandatory.
-Candidates who will not have completed an academic program in Medical Physics prior to the application should provide explicit information in their application on their graduate-level coursework in the 6 courses of the required core curriculum: Radiological Physics and Dosimetry, Radiation Protection and Radiation Safety, Fundamentals of Imaging in Medicine, Radiobiology, Anatomy and Physiology, and Radiation Therapy Physics.
-At most, 2 courses could be made up during a 2-year residency, and 1 to 2 additional courses in a 3-year program.
+Candidates for the Stanford Medical Physics Residency Program are required to have excellent communication skills and an advanced degree in physics, biophysics, medical physics, engineering, or a related field.
+Degree in Medical Physics from a CAMPEP-accredited degree program is a plus but not mandatory.
+Candidates who will not have completed an academic program in Medical Physics prior to the application should submit the courses to be reviewed by the CAMPEP Graduate Education Program Review Committee (GEPRC).
+The 6 courses of the required core curriculum: Radiological Physics and Dosimetry, Radiation Protection and Radiation Safety, Fundamentals of Imaging in Medicine, Radiobiology, Anatomy and Physiology, and Radiation Therapy Physics.

 Stanford is participating in the Medical Physics Residency match program and will not consider applications outside the program.
 Interested candidates seeking the application package should apply at MP-RAP.
 Please search Stanford University Medical Physics Residency to find our openings.
 Our NMS number is 10511.